 Joint replacement surgery is suitable for:

-The joint replacement program at SportsMED Orthopedic Surgery & Spine Center supports you through every phase of care, from the preoperative information and education to your last physical therapy session.
+The joint replacement program at SportsMED supports you through every phase of care, from the preoperative education to your last physical therapy session.

 Knee and hip replacements are the most common procedures in orthopedic medicine today.
-Some of the joint replacement procedures the team at SportsMED Orthopedic Surgery & Spine Center perform most often include:
+Some of the joint replacement procedures the team at SportsMED perform most often include:

-Some patients are suitable for a partial joint replacement if only one part of their joint is affected by injury or deterioration.
+A partial joint replacement is suitable for some patients if only one part of their joint is affected by injury or deterioration.
 This is an advantage, as it’s always preferable to keep as much of your original joint as possible.

 However, for most people, especially those who have degenerative diseases like arthritis, total joint replacement is usually necessary.

-As much as possible, the surgeons at SportsMED Orthopedic Surgery & Spine Center use minimally invasive arthroscopic techniques to carry out joint replacement surgery.
+As much as possible, the surgeons at SportsMED use minimally invasive arthroscopic techniques to carry out joint replacement surgery.